Anxiety Disorders Treatment

 • Avoidance of leaving home

-• Need for companion when going out
+• Need for a companion when going out

 Excessive anxiety about separation from home or attachment figures.
 While common in children, it can also affect adults.
 Involves persistent worry about losing or harm coming to loved ones.